 S-Lab: Safe, Successful and Sustainable Laboratories

-NEW - The 2014 S-Lab awards have now been shortlisted, with a closing date for the shortlisted entries for second stage applications, of of 25 March.
-Many of the shortlisted applications will present at the 2014 S-Lab Conference (which is being held in partnership with the IST) at Kings College London September 2-3.
-Further information for the conference can be found on the Effective Lab website.
+The 2014 S-Lab awards winners have now been announced.
+Many of the shortlisted applications presented at the 2014 S-Lab Conference (which was held in partnership with the IST) at Kings College London September 2-3.
+Further information about the conference can be found on the Effective Lab website.

 The 2013 S-Lab Conference, The Effective Laboratory held jointly with the technical support bodies EMU, IST UCLAS and UBMA, took place on 18-19 June 2013 at the University of Liverpool.
 It brought together key stakeholders in lab design, operation and use.

 The winners of the 2013 S-Lab Awards scheme were announced at the 2013 Conference.
 The Awards aim to recognise good practice in lab design, operation and management in all sectors (and in lab-based teaching and learning within educational institutions).

 A full report of the results of the 2012 S-Lab Awards and conference is now available in the Reports section of this website.